GlobalFoundries: History

-On 7 October 2008 Advanced Micro Devices (AMD) announced it planned to go fabless and spin off their semiconductor manufacturing business into a new company temporarily called The Foundry Company.
-Mubadala announced their subsidiary Advanced Technology Investment Company (ATIC) agreed to pay $700 million to increase their stake in AMD's semiconductor manufacturing business to 55.6 percent (up from 8.1 percent).
-Mubadala would invest $314 million for 58 million new shares, increasing their stake in AMD to 19.3 percent, and $1.2 billion of AMD's debt would be transferred to The Foundry Company.
-On 8 December 2008 amendments were announced: AMD would own approximately 34.2 percent and ATIC would own approximately 65.8 percent of The Foundry Company.
+On 7 October 2008, Advanced Micro Devices (AMD) announced it planned to go fabless and spin off its semiconductor manufacturing business into a new company temporarily called The Foundry Company.
+Mubadala announced its subsidiary Advanced Technology Investment Company (ATIC) agreed to pay $700 million to increase its stake in AMD's semiconductor manufacturing business to 55.6 percent (up from 8.1 percent).
+Mubadala would invest $314 million for 58 million new shares, increasing its stake in AMD to 19.3 percent, and $1.2 billion of AMD's debt would be transferred to The Foundry Company.
+On 8 December 2008, amendments were announced: AMD would own approximately 34.2 percent and ATIC would own approximately 65.8 percent of The Foundry Company.

-On 4 March 2009 GlobalFoundries was officially announced.
+On 4 March 2009, GlobalFoundries was officially announced.
 On 7 September 2009 ATIC announced it would acquire Chartered Semiconductor, based in Singapore, for S$2.5 billion (US$1.8 billion) and integrate Chartered Semiconductor into GlobalFoundries.
 On 13 January 2010 GlobalFoundries announced it had finalized the integration of Chartered Semiconductor.

 On 4 March 2012 AMD announced they divested their final 14 percent stake in the company, which concluded AMD's multi-year plan to divest its manufacturing arm.

 On 20 October 2014 IBM announced the sale of its microelectronics business to GlobalFoundries.

 As of 2015 the firm owned ten fabrication plants.
 Fab 1 is in Dresden, Germany.
 Fabs 2 through 7 are in Singapore.
 Fabs 8 through 10 are in the northeast United States.
 These sites are supported by a global network of R&D, design enablement, and customer support in Singapore, China, Taiwan, Japan, India, the United States, Germany, and the United Kingdom.
 In February 2017, the company announced a new 300 Fab [Fab 11] in China for growing semiconductor market in China.

 In 2016 GlobalFoundries licensed the 14 nm 14LPP FinFET process from Samsung Electronics.
 In 2018 GlobalFoundries developed the 12 nm 12LP node based on Samsung's 14 nm 14LPP process.

 On 27 August 2018 GlobalFoundries announced it had cancelled their 7LP process due to a strategy shift to focus on specialized processes instead of leading edge performance.

 On 29 January 2019 AMD announced an amended wafer supply agreement with GlobalFoundries.
 AMD now has full flexibility for wafer purchases from any foundry at 7 nm or beyond.
 AMD and GlobalFoundries agreed to commitments and pricing at 12 nm for 2019 through 2021.